 Need a surefire way to stress out your inner baker?
 Google the term “cake recipes” and watch as more than 900 million results pour in.
 In the pursuit of more baking with less overwhelm, we’re keeping things simple today.
 Baking a cake isn’t complicated, so don’t let any internet rabbit hole make you feel as though you can’t make the best cake ever—you can!—especially when you start with the basics.
 Stick with us for baking tips, foolproof recipes, and secret ingredients that’ll impress your guests.

 We have recipes and tips galore in this post, but let’s tackle some common questions and concerns first.

 A lopsided cake isn’t exactly putting its best foot forward.
 To keep your layers flat, keep these simple tips in mind.
 First things first—before sliding your pans in the oven, use a small offset spatula to even out the batter.
-In lieu of popular cake baking strips (which attach to the outside of the pan for insulation), you can also try a DIY solution using a towel and a safety pin.
 Another trick is to lower the cake’s temperature.
 Many recipes call for an oven heat of 350°F, but dropping it to 325°F helps ensure your leavening agent (such as baking soda) doesn’t rise too quickly—just increase the baking time a bit and check the cake frequently for doneness.

 Nobody likes a dry cake.
 Make sure you’re following the recipe.
 When you start improvising or eschewing measuring spoons, you’re not doing your cake any favors.
 Overbaking may also cause your cake to taste dry, but you can help avoid this by ensuring your oven is the right temp (a great reason to have an oven thermometer!) and checking for doneness close to the recommended baking time.